1994–95 Hartford Whalers season: Off-season

 The Whalers announced on May 19 that head coach Pierre McGuire would not return to the club.
-McGuire took over the head coaching duties early in the 1993-94, as Paul Holmgren focused on his role as general manager of the team.
+McGuire took over the head coaching duties early in the 1993–94, as Paul Holmgren focused on his role as general manager of the team.
 In 67 games, McGuire led the Whalers to a 23-37-7 record.

-On June 28, the Whalers selected Steve Martins in the 1994 NHL Supplemental Draft.
-Martins played the 1993-94 season with Harvard University, where he 25 goals and 60 points in 32 games.
+On June 28, the Whalers selected Steve Martins in the 1994 NHL supplemental draft.
+Martins played the 1993–94 season with Harvard University, where he 25 goals and 60 points in 32 games.

-At the 1994 NHL Entry Draft held at the Hartford Civic Center on June 28, the Whalers selected Jeff O'Neill from the Guelph Storm of the Ontario Hockey League with their first round, fifth overall selection.
-O'Neill scored 45 goals and 126 points in 66 games with the Storm during the 1993-94 season.
+At the 1994 NHL entry draft held at the Hartford Civic Center on June 28, the Whalers selected Jeff O'Neill from the Guelph Storm of the Ontario Hockey League with their first round, fifth overall selection.
+O'Neill scored 45 goals and 126 points in 66 games with the Storm during the 1993–94 season.
 The only other player that the Whalers selected in the draft that played in the NHL was Hnat Domenichelli, who Hartford selected in the fourth round.

 On June 28, the NHL announced that the Whalers ownership transferred to the Compuware group, led by Peter Karmanos Jr., Thomas Thewes and Jim Rutherford.
 The group owned the Detroit Junior Red Wings of the Ontario Hockey League, originally named the Detroit Compuware Ambassadors, since they were awarded an OHL expansion franchise on December 11, 1989.
 Rutherford took over the general manager duties of the Whalers at this time, replacing Paul Holmgren, who returned to head coaching duties.
-Rutherford was a former NHL goaltender, amassing a 151-227-59 record with a 3.66 GAA in 457 games with the Detroit Red Wings, Pittsburgh Penguins, Toronto Maple Leafs and Los Angeles Kings in a career that spanned from 1970-1983.
-Following his playing career, Rutherford was the general manager of the Windsor Compuware Spitfires from 1985-1989.
-He then became the general manager of the Detroit Compuware Ambassadors/Detroit Junior Red Wings franchise from 1989-1994.
+Rutherford was a former NHL goaltender, amassing a 151-227-59 record with a 3.66 GAA in 457 games with the Detroit Red Wings, Pittsburgh Penguins, Toronto Maple Leafs and Los Angeles Kings in a career that spanned from 1970 to 1983.
+Following his playing career, Rutherford was the general manager of the Windsor Compuware Spitfires from 1985 to 1989.
+He then became the general manager of the Detroit Compuware Ambassadors/Detroit Junior Red Wings franchise from 1989 to 1994.